rwaldron/idiomatic.js/readme.md

 ## All code in any code-base should look like a single person typed it, no matter how many people contributed.

-### The following list outlines the practices that I use in all code that I am the original author of; contributions to projects that I have created should follow these guidelines.
+### The following list outlines the practices that we use in all code that we are the original author of.

-### I do not intend to impose my style preferences on other people's code or projects; if an existing common style exists, it should be respected.

 > ### "Arguments over style are pointless.
 There should be a style guide, and you should follow it"
 >_Rebecca_ _Murphey_